Inside: the basic elements you need to know to make amazing interactive mini albums

 Another type of pocket is a partial pocket or a belly band.
 It's a strip of paper attached on both its sides to allow inserts underneath it. for more complex pockets create different sizes of pockets layered on each other, diagonal pockets and pockets combined with belly bands.
 Pockets can also be an entire page in a mini album when you attach two pages together leaving one side open.

 Whatever you put in a pocket is an insert.
 However inserts can be interactive mechanisms too.
 The only difference is that these mechanisms are not attached to a page.
 Flaps, little mini albums, envelopes and journaling cards can all be inserts.
-Check out how to make 10 different types of inserts for your interactive mini albums.
+If you want to learn how to make more than 30 different designs of inserts check out The Ultimate Mini Album Inserts Series!

 Need some interactive mini album ideas?
 Check out these video tutorials